JuliaSpacePhysics/PlasmaWaves.jl/README.md

 For SVD-derived planarity metrics, call `wavpol_svd` or `twavpol_svd`.

 ⚠️ **Development Status**: This package is in active development.
-While functional, the functionality is not well tested and the API may undergo changes in future releases.
+While functional, the functionality is not fully tested (it has been cross-validated with a Python implementation in `PySPEDAS`) and the API may undergo changes in future releases.
 Please test thoroughly before using in scientific work.